littlebrahma/littlebrahma/_portfolio/port.md

   Lorem Ipsum is simply dummy text of the printing and typesetting industry.
   Dummy text of the printing and typesetting industry.
 permalink: /portfolio/port/
-porject_title: MYSTERYBOX123
+porject_title: MYSTERYBOX1234
-porject_subtitle: 'UI/UX, MOBILE APPLICATION'
+porject_subtitle: 'UI/UX, MOBILE APPLICATION4'
 project_detail: >-
   The Moon is a barren, rocky world without air and water.
 It has dark lava plain on its surface.
 The Moon is filled wit craters.
 It has no light of its